Small but stylish: 9 narrow bathroom ideas that maximise every inch

-Need narrow bathroom ideas to help realise your perfect ensuite or family bathroom?
+If you're looking for narrow bathroom ideas to help you realise your perfect ensuite or family bathroom, you're in the right place.

 The key to designing a successful narrow bathroom is to focus on functionality, organisation and creating the illusion of space.
 The good news is that with clever thinking and careful product selection, you can absolutely achieve the bathroom design you’ve been dreaming of.

-Nowadays, there are lots of fixtures and fittings created with smaller rooms in mind – from short-projection basins and taps to compact baths and ultra-slim shower trays, as well as savvy storage solutions and interior design hacks to boost the feeling of space.
-We take a look at some of the best narrow bathroom ideas.
+Nowadays, there are lots of fixtures and fittings created with smaller rooms in mind – from short-projection basins and taps to compact baths and ultra-slim shower trays, as well as savvy storage solutions and interior design hacks that boost the feeling of space.
+Here, we take a look at some of the best narrow bathroom ideas.

 1. Embrace the length of a narrow bathroom

-If you have enough width, you could create a central walkway and have the basin and toilet to one side and a shower or bath to the other, creating a galley-style layout where everything is within easy reach.
+If you have enough width, you could have the basin and toilet on one side and the shower or bath on the other, creating a galley-style layout where everything is within easy reach.

 Wall-hung fittings, such as a wall-hung toilet, will often save space as all of the mechanical parts will be hidden away within a stud wall so the overall projection is shorter.
 You can apply the same logic to the tap and go for a wall-hung design there too.